yashksaini-coder/global-agent-hackathon-may-2025/README.md

 #### Best use of Potpie 🥧 ([see details](/resources/potpie.md)):

-Projects showcasing the best use case of Browser Use will get following cash prizes:
+Projects showcasing the best use case of Potpie will get following cash prizes:
 - 🏆 **GRAND PRIZE**: $200 🏆
 - 🥉 3 winners: $100 each
 - 🥈 5 winners: 3 months of Potpie Pro FREE!

 All the prizes will be awarded at the end of the hackathon.